csinva/imodels/readme.md

 <details>
 <summary><a href="https://csinva.io/imodels/util/index.html">Rule-based utils</a> for customizing models</summary>
-The code here contains many useful and customizable functions for rule-based learning in the [util folder](https://csinva.io/imodels/util/index.html).
+The code here contains many useful and customizable functions for rule-based learning in the <a href="https://csinva.io/imodels/util/index.html">util folder</a>.
 This includes functions / classes for rule deduplication, rule screening, and converting between trees, rulesets, and neural networks.
 </details>

 ## Our favorite models